lupestro/deacon-service/README.md

      * `yarn install`
 * Create a local postgres database, typically named 'deacons'.
 * Create a postgres user who will own the database.
+* The [client](./client/README.md), the [server](./server/README.md), and the [database](./db/README.md) each have their own README.md files that describe available tooling for the subproject and any important restrictions on what gets saved in source control.

 ## Running locally

 ### Server
 * Open a command prompt and navigate to the server subdirectory.
-*Start it all by performing the following:
+* Start it all by performing the following:
     * `DATABASE_URL= postgres://localhost:5432/user@pass:deacons yarn start`
 * The server will run at http://localhost:5000 and you can connect to it for debugging with [chrome://inspect](chrome://inspect)